BIGBEASTISHANK/npx-bigbeastishank/README.md

 A geeky way to introduce yourself in terminal!

-hit `npx brucemacgary` on your terminal to know more about me!
+hit `npx bigbeastishank` on your terminal to know more about me!

 ## Output